form an llc

 However, if you choose to go it alone, these are the steps you’ll need to take to form your Limited Liability Company:

-Choose the name: This will need to be unique and unlike any other LLC name in your state.
+Choose the name of your LLC: This will need to be unique and unlike any other LLC name in your state.
 Don’t forget, your business name will end with the letters LLC, so make sure you are happy with the entire thing.

-Designate a registered: You will need to nominate someone as the main point of contact for official communications.
+Designate a registered agent for your LLC: You will need to nominate someone as the main point of contact for official communications.
 Often, this is one of the members, but if you aren’t sure who to appoint as your registered agent, we can do this for you.

 File your business documents with the state: LLCs are officially formed by the state where they reside.
 We can take care of filing your Articles of Organization for you and also obtain Foreign Qualification for your LLC if you want to do business in another state.